layout-elements

 columns need to be called

-content from column one won't automagically overflow in column two, so the author needs to decide when to end column one and when to start column two
+col1andcol2content from column one won't automagically overflow in column two, so the author needs to decide when to end column one and when to start column two

 markdown syntax is not supported within columns